 Generally, no permit is required for a high-capacity water well (unless located within the Great Lakes Basin of Indiana); however, it may be necessary to register the well as a significant water withdrawal facility (SWWF).
 A SWWF includes any combination of wells, surface water intakes, and pumping apparatus that supply, or can supply, at least 100,000 gallons of water per day to a common collection or distribution point.
 A person who owns such a combination must register those facilities as a SWWF with the DNR Division of Water.
 The facility must be registered within three months after it is completed.
 For more information, consult the Non-rule Policy Document, Registration of Significant Water Withdrawal Facilities.

 Registration forms for significant water withdrawal facilities, including general instructions, are available online-State Form 20094 (R3/8-98).

-State statute IC 14-25-4 is known informally as the "water rights law."
+State statute IC 14-25-4 is known informally as the "ground water rights law."
 It protects owners of most small-capacity water wells from significant ground water withdrawal facilities.
 The law defines a significant ground water withdrawal facility as "the ground water withdrawal facility of a person that, in the aggregate from all sources and by all methods, has the capability of withdrawing at least one hundred thousand (100,000) gallons of ground water in one (1) day."
 One hundred thousand gallons per day equals 70 gallons per minute.
-High-capacity ground water users may be irrigators, public water supply operators, or quarries.
+High-capacity ground water users may be industries, irrigators, public water supply operators, or quarries.
 To be protected from a nearby significant ground water withdrawal facility, a small-capacity well must satisfy one of the following criteria: